All Episodes

 Can you hang in?

-Sure, this is fun.
+This is fun.

-A copy of the Seattle Times.
+A copy of the Seattle Times Thursday, January 18th.

-It says, I'm quoting the headline, Deadly Virus Sweeps Through Sheep Herds.
+And it is entitled, under the sports section, Fish and Wildlife, it says, I'm quoting the headline, Deadly Virus Sweeps Through Sheep Herds.

-A deadly flu virus that nearly wiped out a herd of southeastern Washington bighorn sheep two months ago has now spread to the treatment facility and now other herds roaming the breaks.
+A deadly flu virus that nearly wiped out a herd of southeastern Washington, bighorn sheep, two months ago, has now spread to the treatment facility and now other herds roaming the breaks.

 And so there it is, right in the middle of your field.